roydb/roydb/README.md

-# Simple Database in PHP based on Sw-Fw-Less
+# Simple Database in PHP7 based on Sw-Fw-Less